TOTAL BONUSES:

 If you want to learn what are horse betting terms, you must always start with learning the odds.
 The horse racing betting terminology is quite large, but the odds are the determining factor of your prize amount.
 Sometimes the odds will be displayed as SP.
 But what does SP mean in betting and especially in horse racing.
 When you take the starting price (SP) it means that you will take the fixed odds of a horse right before the race starts.

 Finding the best odds for a particular race is of crucial importance, as all online bookmakers offer different rates.
-New independent bookmakers tend to offer higher odds.
+New mobile betting sites tend to offer higher odds.
 Take a look at our other horse racing betting explained guides to learn more about this subject.

 All Other Horse Racing Terms Explained: The Rest Of The Terms You Need To Know

-So far, we have listed all the commonly used horse betting terms in this glossary of terms article.
+So far, we have listed all the commonly used horse betting terms, regarding betting and promotions in this glossary of terms article.
 However, there are still a lot more horse racing terms for betting.
 This will be the longest section of this horse racing betting terms article, so let’s start and list the remaining ones in alphabetic order.

 Allowance or Allowance Race: In each race, the horses must carry a certain amount of weight.
 However, in some cases, some horses may be allowed to carry less weight (usually less than 5 pounds).
 Such horses are “maiden” horses that have not previously won a race.
 Races where horses are “allowed” to run with less weight are called “allowance”.